Vauxhall Viva

 The Vauxhall Viva is a small family car that was produced by Vauxhall in a succession of three versions between 1963 and 1979.
 These were designated the HA, HB and HC series.

-The Viva was introduced a year after Vauxhall's fellow GM company Opel launched the Opel Kadett A. Both cars were a result of the same General Motors project and share the same floorpan and engine constructions, but with one main difference being the use of metric measurements for the Opel and imperial ones for the Vauxhall.
-They are also visually similar, however few components are interchangeable and the cars are thus not "sister models" or versions of one another.
+The Viva was introduced a year after Vauxhall's fellow General Motors company Opel launched the Opel Kadett A. Both cars were a result of the same General Motors project and share the same floorpan and engine constructions, but with one main difference being the use of metric measurements for the Opel and imperial ones for the Vauxhall.
+They are also visually similar, however few components are interchangeable.
 A van version was also produced, as the Bedford HA.
 In the UK the Viva's principal competitors at the time of its launch included the well-established Ford Anglia and Morris Minor.

-The third generation HC series was the last solely Vauxhall designed passenger car when it ceased production in 1979, since all future Vauxhalls would be badge engineered Opel models.
+The third generation HC series was the last solely Vauxhall designed passenger car when it ceased production in 1979 (although not the last Vauxhall designed vehicle to go out of production overall – that distinction belongs to the Bedford CF van), as General Motors Europe unified the Opel and Vauxhall brands around a single range of Opel-developed models.

-Vauxhall again marketed the Viva from 2015-2019, as a rebadged variant of the fourth generation Chevrolet Spark.
+Vauxhall revived the Viva nameplate from 2015–2019 on a rebadged variant of the fourth generation Opel Karl/Chevrolet Spark.